Coder5432/QuickieStockAndOptionsScraper/README.md

 Quickie!
 Stock and Options Scraper
 ===============

-Financial stock and options data scraper project using Yahoo!
-Finance, written in Python 3
+A financial stock and options data scraper project using Yahoo!
+Finance, written in Python 3.

-as of 8/8/2013, I'm still learning GIT.  so let me GET this stuff up here using GIT before you GIT too ornery about the fact that the files aren't online yet.
+More documentation coming soon.
+Also, this isn't done yet, coding wise, so hold your horses unless you're willing to trudge through the bugs.

 This provides a tool for gathering both historical stock data from the Yahoo! finance API, but also a tool to scrape the current options prices and bidding data for any given listed stock.
-And on top of that, there's even a tool to look at the expected future values of options based on historical volatility!
+And on top of that, there's even a tool to look at the expected future values of options based on historical price movements!
 Pretty neat, eh?

+##Usage
+You may use this to do a couple different things.
+Each of the three files included in this repo are responsible for a group of related tasks.
+You may use the functions in optionsScraper.py to scrape and filter option chain data, with the latest prices for each option.
+Example:

+To scrape options chain data, using optionsScraper.py: scrapeOption("MSFT")
+  #[['MSFT', 'MSFT150117C00015000', 15.0, datetime.date(2015, 1, 17), 'Call', '17.10', -0.75, 'type 1'], ['MSFT', 'MSFT150117C00018000', 18.0, datetime.date(2015, 1, 17), 'Call', '14.85', 0.0, 'type 1'],.......]
+  #

+To scrape price history data, using priceHistoryScraper.py: hist=scrapePriceHistory("GOOG",["Date","Adj Close"])
+  #[[datetime.datetime(2004, 8, 19, 0, 0), 100.34], [datetime.datetime(2004, 8, 20, 0, 0), 108.31],........]

 ##Dependencies